vusec/instrumentation-infra/docs/usage.rst

     ./setup.py report TARGET RUNDIRS -i INSTANCE --raw ./setup.py report TARGET RUNDIRS --help-fields

-``report`` dsiplays a table with benchmark results for the specified target, gathered from a given list of run directories that have been populated by a (parallel) ``run`` invocation.
+``report`` displays a table with benchmark results for the specified target, gathered from a given list of run directories that have been populated by a (parallel) ``run`` invocation.
 Each target defines a number of reportable fields that are measured during benchmarks, which are listed by ``--help-fields``.

-The report aggregates results by default, grouping them on the default field set by `<infra.Target.aggregation_field>`.
+The report aggregates results by default, grouping them on the default field set by ``infra.Target.aggregation_field``.
 This can be overridden using the ``--groupby`` option.
 The user must specify an aggregation function for each reported field in the ``-f|--field`` option.
 For instance, suppose we ran the ``clang`` and ``myinst`` instances of the ``spec2006`` target and want to